 \begin{proposition} Let $\mathcal{O}$ be an obfuscator that preserves functionality.
-Then there exists a non-trivial detector such that $\mathcal{O}$ does not evade detection from it. \end{proposition} \begin{proof} Let $D$ be a non-trivial detector for $S$ guaranteed by assumption.
+If functional inequivalence in $S$ can be checked in polynomial time, then there exists a non-trivial detector such that $\mathcal{O}$ does not evade detection from it. \end{proposition} \begin{proof} Let $D$ be a non-trivial detector for $S$ guaranteed by assumption.
 This means that $\alpha_D + \beta_D < 1$.
 The idea is to construct a detector $D'$ that runs $D$ over the (unobfuscated) programs in $S$, marks its decisions, and then creates input-output fingerprints for each program in $S$.
 After obfuscation is applied, since the programs remain functionally equivalent, $D'$ will be able to identify them through the input-output fingerprints, and hence retain the error rate of $D$ (as the labels are from $D$).
 The only subtlety is if some programs in $S$ are functionally equivalent, which we address in the following.

 We construct a detector $D'$ from the set $S$ of programs and labels, and the detector $D$ as follows.
 For each program in $S$, $D'$ runs $D$, and stores the label output by $D$.
 Next, at each round, $D'$ chooses as input $\{0, 1\}^q$, where $q$ is a polynomial. $D'$ then runs each program in $S$ on this input, storing the respective outputs.\footnote{If the programs are probabilistic, we assume that the input contains the input to the random tape, i.e., coin tosses~\cite[\S 7.1]{arora2009computational}.} After at most polynomially many inputs $Q$, the sequence of input-output pairs of each program labelled as benign is different from the sequence of input-output pairs of each program labelled as malware, according to the assumption on functional inequivalence.
 However, as noted before there may be some benign programs that are functionally equivalent to other benign programs.
 The same goes for malware programs.